All Episodes

 Go.

-Sean, I just wanted to tell you about an acronym I thought up for the for the voters that didn't have the election turnout like they hoped for.
+Sean, I just wanted to tell you about an acronym I thought up for the voters that didn't have the election turnout like they hoped for.

 Yeah.

-You know, it's listen, uh where does how did our grandparents ever deal with life without aromatherapy, without cry rooms, without hot cocoa from their their special counselors because they didn't like the election results.
+You know, listen, how did our grandparents ever deal with life without aromatherapy, without cry rooms, without hot cocoa from their special counselors because they didn't like the election results?

-Do you think part of it is, Sean, that this wasn't just being angry about Donald Trump, but the humiliation of los basically like a football team losing a game that real they were really favored to win.
+Do you think part of it is, Sean, that this wasn't just being angry about Donald Trump, but the humiliation of basically like a football team losing a game that they were really favored to win?

-Well, the media once again, remember look, the media has a lot of culpability here and and we've chronicled their bias.
+Well, the media, once again, remember, look, the media has a lot of culpability here, and we've chronicled their bias.

-But just like in the Trayvon Martin George Zimmerman case, they created an impression of what the outcome was gonna be.
+But just like in the Trayvon Martin George Zimmerman case, they created an impression of what the outcome was going to be.

 They did it in the Michael Brown case.